 ‘About mid-morning on the last day, men with hoists came and loaded the dead whales onto the back of trucks to take them away—for burial.
 I suppose we were too exhausted to ask where.
 When they lifted the calf beside me, I noticed something lodged in the wet sand.
 Poppa used his hands to dig it out and held it up to look at it more closely.
 One of the helpers from the night before took it from Poppa’s hands and washed it in the seawater.
 He lifted it to his lips and blew it, long and loud.
 It sounded almost like the mournful cry we had heard the evening before.
 The man handed it to me and walked away, back up the beach to the resort where he worked.
 I’ll never forget those whales—or the beach.’

 Emma blew into the shell.
 The haunting wail lingered like the memories on the shelf.
 Sophie sat beside her in silence for a few minutes.
 Emma traced her finger around the shell before placing it into Sophie’s hand.
-She too, traced her finger to the point then placed it back in its place.
-They continued to sit in reverent silence.
+She too, traced her finger to the point then placed it back in its place on the shelf.

 © Chrissy Siggee